I Feel Love: Messiah version

 English electronic duo Messiah released its version of "I Feel Love" in 1992, featuring singer Precious Wilson on vocals.
 This version was a top-20 hit, peaking at No. 19 on the UK Singles Chart.
 In the US, it was released as a single in 1994 and reached No. 15 on the US Billboard Dance Club Songs chart in early 1995, spending a total of 10 weeks on the chart.

 Critical reception

-Larry Flick from Billboard magazine wrote, "Import-savvy spinners have been aware of this jumpy, trance-induced cover of Donna Summer's timeless disco hit for a several seconds now.
+Larry Flick from Billboard magazine wrote, "Import-savvy spinners have been aware of this jumpy, trance-induced cover of Donna Summer's timeless disco hit for several seconds now.
 Given the influence the original '70s-era recording has had on a generation of rave rebels, it is hard to believe that no one has mustered the courage to take it on sooner.
 Messiah handles the track with obvious reverence, though it injects a frenzied energy that is instantly infectious.
 Do not miss Steveo's nifty new remix."
 Jonathan Bernstein from Spin noted that it features "one-time Eurodiva" Precious Wilson, "who fights to be heard in a particularly bruising rendition" of "I Feel Love".